Lu-Feng/STA-VPR/README.md

 ## Citation

-Please consider citing the following publication if you use the GUI or any part of the provided code:
+Please consider citing the following publication if you use any part of the provided code:
 ```
 @ARTICLE{stavpr,
 author={F. {Lu} and B. {Chen} and X. -D. {Zhou} and D. {Song}},